 Finding a Top Financial Advisor Firm in California

 Finding a quality financial advisor is important if you want to make sure you and your family are secure for the long run.
 But choosing a financial advisor firm in California can be a difficult task, given the size of the state and the sheer number of options out there.
-You want to make the right choice, finding a financial advisor firm that’s suits your unique financial situation.
+You want to make the right choice, finding a financial advisor firm that suits your unique financial situation.
 This list presents the top financial advisor firms in California, with details on the firms’ account minimums, areas of expertise and investment strategies provided in tables and reviews.
-You can also use the SmartAsset’s financial advisor matching tool to find the right advisor near you.
+You can also use the SmartAsset’s financial advisor matching tool to connect with local advisors.

 |Rank||Financial Advisor||Assets Managed||Minimum Assets||Financial Services||More Information|

 |1||Hall Capital Partners Find an Advisor||$41,599,805,285||No set account minimum|| || |